OrganismalSystemsBiology/analytic_cosinor/README.md

 # Analytic Cosiner Test

-A novel computational method for detecting circadian rhythmicity in time-series data with minimal computational cost and analytical derivation of statistical significance.
+A computational method for detecting circadian rhythmicity in time-series data with minimal computational cost and analytical derivation of statistical significance.

 ## Overview

 The analytic cosiner test is designed to detect rhythmic patterns in biological time-series data, particularly for circadian rhythm analysis.
-This method provides both oscillation phase estimation and statistical significance testing through analytical p-value derivation, avoiding computationally expensive permutation-based approaches.
+This method provides both oscillation phase estimation and statistical significance testing through analytical *p*-value derivation.

 ## Background

+Given the recent demand for analyzing a large number of time series, approximately hundreds of millions, we have developed a novel cosinor analysis method that can run with a minimal computational cost to provide a statistical significance (*p*-value) of the rhythmicity, along with an estimated oscillation phase at a specified period.
+This method is based on an analytical derivation of p-values under an assumption of null distribution, hence it does not use computationally heavy permutations.

 For statistical testing of circadian rhythmicity, we focus specifically on oscillation components at a 24-hour period.
-This approach is based on experimental designs that sample data every 4 hours over two days, concatenating two 48-hour time series into one virtual 96-hour dataset to identify reliable oscillation patterns that repeatedly appear in the time series.
+This approach is based on an experimental designs that sample data every 4 hours over days, resulting in, for example, a 96-hour dataset to identify reliable oscillation patterns that repeatedly appear in the time series [[1]](#references).

 Since the time series length is 96 hours, various periodic oscillations are possible (48, 32, 24, 19.2, 16, ... hours), corresponding to two, three, four, five, and six full-wave repeats.
 Among these periodic oscillations, we focus on the 24-hour period as we are interested in circadian neural activity.
 This constraint to 24-hour oscillations also makes the interpretation of oscillation phases straightforward.